ryanto/RecipeCan-Recipes/readme.txt

 Contributors: ryanto
 Donate link: http://www.recipecan.com
 Tags: recipe, recipes, recipecan
-Requires at least: 2.0.2
+Requires at least: 2.8
-Tested up to: 2.1
+Tested up to: 2.8
-Stable tag: 4.3

 A wordpress plugin to that organizes recipes on for blog.